preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Furthermore, you can set up rules for automatic termination of deleted pages, in the Publishing App Settings.
 See the heading "Delete" at the bottom of this page: :doc:`Publishing App Settings </pages/page-settings/index>`

 **Important note!** These delete and termination settings are valid for Omnia.
-If a page truly must be terminated from your system, settings for dust bins in Sharepoint may also need to be edited.
+If a page truly must be terminated from your system, settings for dust bins in SharePoint may also need to be edited.

 Restore or terminate a deleted page
 *****************************************